How to Get Rid of Muscular Pain Without Medication

-However, stretching doesn’t help the muscle if it is injured or if we force it too much.
+However, stretching doesn’t help the muscle if it’s injured or if you force it too much.

 Every morning when you get up, do a 5-minute routine that includes leg and arm stretches.
 This way, you will reduce the pain and avoid major injuries.
 Besides, it is an excellent way to begin your day.